Maid in Manhattan: Production

 The film was originally titled The Chambermaid, and then Uptown Girl.
 It was described as a Cinderella-type story.
 John Hughes was initially announced as the film's director, with Hilary Swank set to star as the lead.
 Variety confirmed in July 2001 that Jennifer Lopez was in negotiations to star in The Chambermaid, with Hughes no longer directing the project.
 Swank was no longer involved in the film.
 Ralph Fiennes signed on to star in the film in February 2002.
 Natasha Richardson joined the cast in April 2002.
 The film's title was confirmed as Maid in Manhattan in August 2002.
 Describing the character of Marisa, Lopez said: "She's Puerto Rican.
 She's from the Bronx.
 She has this young son and she's just trying to make ends meet.
 Every day she gets on the train to work.
 She goes to this big city of dreams and she wants more.
 She has aspirations in that way."
 Fiennes' character was originally a wealthy British guest.

 Principal photography commenced in New York City in April, just months after the terrorist attacks of September 11, 2001 in which the towers of the World Trade Center (visible in some unused pre-production footage) were destroyed, and concluded by June 2002.
 Filming was carried out at both New York's Roosevelt Hotel and the Waldorf-Astoria Hotel.
 Filming also took place in the Morris Heights section of the Bronx on E 175 Street between the Grand Concourse and on Jerome Avenue.
 John Hughes wrote the story, but was credited as Edmond Dantes.
 On the film's first day of production in The Bronx, paparazzi and spectators forced filming to stop, and police were called as a result of the pandemonium.
 Wayne Wang said "No one in the production was prepared for it."

 Soundtrack

 The film features Paul Simon's "Me and Julio Down by the Schoolyard" in the opening credits, "Lovergirl" sung by Teena Marie, "Train on a Track" sung by Kelly Rowland, "Come Away with Me" and "Don't Know Why" sung by Norah Jones, Michael Jackson's "Fall Again" sung by Glenn Lewis, Paul Simon's "Kathy's Song" sung by Eva Cassidy and "I'm Coming Out" sung by Amerie.

 Reception

 Box office

-Maid in Manhattan opened at 2,838 theaters in the United States, reaching number one at the box office in its opening weekend with $18.7 million, beating out Star Trek: Nemesis, by less than $200,000.
+Maid in Manhattan opened at 2,838 theaters in the United States, reaching number one at the box office in its opening weekend with $18.7 million, narrowly beating out Star Trek: Nemesis, by less than $200,000.
 It earned a total of $94 million domestically, and $60.9 million in other countries, for a total gross of $154.8 million worldwide.